frankalcantara/frankalcantara.github.io/_posts/2024-06-27-competitive-programming.md

 Standard library algorithms are highly optimized for performance, often surpassing the efficiency of manually written loops.
 Their internal optimizations make them a powerful tool for handling operations in a time-efficient manner.

 Additionally, these functions are concise and clear, providing a clean and expressive syntax to apply operations on containers.
-This simplicity enhances code readability while maintaining high performance, making them ideal for competitive programming.
+This simplicity improve code readability while maintaining high performance, making them ideal for competitive programming.

 Standard library algorithms are great for transformation tasks, allowing you to apply operations on container elements with minimal code.
 They maximize efficiency while keeping the implementation simple and concise, making them particularly effective for handling transformations in competitive programming scenarios.